 Table 4.
-Ethnicity Representation of Virginia's Older Adult Population

-There is growing racial and ethnic diversity among older adults, especially as the population of older Black, American Indian/Alaska Native, Latino, and Asian adults increases across the nation.
+Ethnicity Representation of Virginia's Older Adult Population population of older Black, American Indian/Alaska Native, Latino, and Asian adults increases across the nation.
 Nationwide, 36 percent of all counties are at least 25 percent non-White, while in Virginia, 49 percent of all counties (66 of 136 counties) are at least one-quarter non-White